linchangyi1/DTact/README.md

 # DTact
-The open source of DTact.
+The open source of [DTact](https://sites.google.com/view/dtact-sensor).

+Fabrication tutorial will be updated later.